TIBCOSoftware/bpme-samples/install/Azure Installation Guidelines.md

+# WORK IN PROGRESS
+There are my notes so far.
+There are still a lot of changes and updates that needs to be made.

 # Azure Sample BPM Enterprise Installation
 I have created an Azure Cluster BPM Enterprise Installation and i'd love to share it with anyone interested.